carobellum/data-sharing-tools/README.md

    - Upload your data to the repository.
 Consider scripting this to make sure the uploaded data is complete.

 # Tools
+Tools are ordered according to their appearance in the data sharing pipeline.
+Within each section, tools are ordered alphabetically.

 ## Cleaning
 ```clean_jsons.py```